Additional programs designed to help Seniors and Adults with Disabilities age in place

 Silver Watch - regular check-ins for our most frail clients by the Travis County Precinct 5’s Constable’s office.
 Our volunteers are our eyes and ears, but some clients might want additional check-ins.
 With Silver Watch, we can provide those extra safety checks to our neighbors.

 Telehealth Treatment for Depression - we are pleased to share that our Telehealth program, which began as a pilot project with the Steve Hicks School of Social Work at the University of Texas at Austin, will now become a permanent program of Meals on Wheels Central Texas (MOWCTX).
-We look forward to enrolling new clients after conclusion of the transition period in the Spring of 2020.
+We look forward to enrolling new clients after conclusion of the transition period.
 In the meantime, the trained mental health counselors in this program will continue to provide treatment to clients already enrolled in the program through completion.